 Pine Cone Birdfeeder

-You may have heard of this one….Give it a shot!
-It’s different from the traditional approach but time tested and a great overall winter craft idea especially something you can do with kids.
-Have them spread some peanut butter over the pine cone.
-Spread some birdseed onto a paper plate, sheet of wax paper or aluminum foil.
+Spread some peanut butter over the pine cone.
+Pour some birdseed onto a paper plate, sheet of wax paper or aluminum foil.
 Now roll the pine cone into the birdseed which will stick to the peanut butter.

 Hang your feeder via fishing line, wire, or another kind of material that will wrap around the cone easily.(You may want to do this step before the peanut butter/seed part – it’s easier.)